rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ![Joined Sessions](images/stimulus_reflex_joined_sessions.gif)

-That's alright, the fix is quite simple, we just need to set a `CableReady` identifier in our `ApplicationController`
+That's alright, the fix is quite simple, we just need to set a `CableReady` identifier in our `ApplicationController`:

 ```ruby
 class ApplicationController < ActionController::Base